Patriot miners sue Peabody, Arch over retiree benefits

-(Reuters) - Peabody Energy Corp and Arch Coal Inc are being sued by mine workers who content that the companies have an obligation to pay pension and health care benefits that were transferred to Patriot Coal in a 2007 spinoff.
+Oct 24 (Reuters) - Peabody Energy Corp. and Arch Coal Inc. are being sued by mine workers who say the companies have an obligation to pay pension and health care benefits that were transferred to Patriot Coal in a 2007 spinoff.

-Eight mine workers and their union, the United Mine Workers of America, are seeking class action status in a lawsuit filed on Wednesday in federal court in West Virginia.
+Eight mine workers, as well as their union, the United Mine Workers of America, are seeking class action status in a lawsuit filed on Wednesday in federal court in West Virginia.

 The union is determined to salvage benefits by going after Peabody and Arch, which it accuses of dumping costly obligations onto Patriot.

-In an interview last week, Arthur Traynor, a lawyer for the union, said the goal ”is not to get money out of Patriot.
+In an interview last week, Arthur Traynor, a lawyer for the union, told Reuters the goal “is not to get money out of Patriot.”

 ”We’re going to go back and talk to the people who are responsible, who made these gentlemen the promise of health care, and that’s Peabody and Arch.